snowflakedb/snowflake-sqlalchemy/README.md

 ### Cache Column Metadata

 SQLAlchemy provides [the runtime inspection API](http://docs.sqlalchemy.org/en/latest/core/inspection.html) to get the runtime information about the various objects.
-One of the common use case is get all tables and their column metadata in a schema in order to construct a schema catalog.
-For example, [alembic](http://alembic.zzzcomputing.com/) on top of SQLAlchemy manages database schema migrations.
-A pseudo code flow is as follows:
+One common use case is retrieving all tables and their column metadata in a schema to construct a schema catalog.
+For example, [alembic](http://alembic.zzzcomputing.com/) manages database schema migrations on top of SQLAlchemy.
+A typical flow (SQLAlchemy 1.4) is:

 ```python
 inspector = inspect(engine)